“Search is still our biggest moonshot, but that moon keeps on moving.”

 Google Announces Bard and More

-In a blog post on 6 February 2023 and a live streamed event from Paris on 8 February 2023, Google announced a number of new (or recently introduced) implementations of advanced AI in search and search-related products.
+In a blog post on 6 February 2023 and a live-streamed event from Paris on 8 February 2023, Google announced a number of new (or recently introduced) implementations of advanced AI in search and search-related products.

-However, Google Search Liaison Danny Sullivan tweeted:
+In response to the concern, Google Search Liaison Danny Sullivan tweeted:

 Google and Bing AI Announcements POV